Research

 Long waitlists also harm families, which in turn affects children's environments.
 Parents often experience extreme stress and anxiety.
 Some parents reduce work hours or quit jobs to care for a child who isn't getting support.
 The FAO estimates autism service gaps lead to $2.5 billion in lost productivity annually for parents in Ontario.

 Reducing and eliminating waitlists isn't just a bureaucratic goal, it's a moral imperative.
-Multi-year waits for autism services are fundamentally unacceptable—they violate children's right to develop to their potential and can be seen as a form of neglect by the system.
+Multi-year waits for autism services are fundamentally unacceptable—advocates argue they undermine children's ability to develop to their potential and have been described as a form of systemic neglect.

 Every child deserves the opportunity to reach their full potential.
 Ontario's current waitlist crisis denies tens of thousands of children that opportunity.
 These are years that no child can get back.